taoshenyu0342/taoshenyu0342/README.md

 ## Hi there 👋 I'm Shenyu Tao

 I'm an aspiring Software Development Engineer currently pursuing a Master's in Electrical and Computer Engineering at Carnegie Mellon University.
-I am passionate about developing innovative solutions and enhancing my coding, problem-solving, and design skills.

 ---